Cannabis is not forbidden and it is now legal in Canada

 Protecting public health

-The Act protects the public health by creating strict safety and quality regulations.
+The Act protects public health by creating strict safety and quality regulations.
 In addition, public education efforts are currently underway to raise awareness about safety measures and any potential health risks.

 Federal, provincial, and territorial governments share responsibility for overseeing the cannabis regulation system.